-Creativity isn’t just for artsy people and those of us who work in ad agencies.
-It’s something we can all use in our jobs and daily lives.
+Creativity isn’t just for “artsy” people or those who work in ad agencies.
+It’s something we can all use in our jobs and our lives every day.

-There may be some people who are naturally more creative than others.
-However, creativity can also be developed – even built – like a muscle group you work on at the gym.
+Some people may be naturally more creative than others.
+Have no fear, because creativity can also be developed like a muscle group you work on at the gym.
 Never skip leg day … and never skip “creative brain” day.

-Whether you’re solving a problem in your company, developing a new product, or trying to figure out a crossword puzzle – we have 12 creativity hacks that can help.
+Whether you’re solving a problem at work, developing a new product, or trying to figure out a crossword puzzle, we have 12 creativity hacks that can help.

 Your working environment can have an interesting impact on how your brain functions.
 That includes the color of the walls in your office or conference rooms.